Cape Cod: 16 Sweet Escapes

 8. NANTUCKET HARBOR

 This trip isn’t necessarily for small-boats, but ACK is certainly within easy striking distance of many South Cape ports.
 The distance from Hyannis, Bass River, and Falmouth Harbor is 21 nm, 21 nm, and 27 nm respectively.
-Once inside the harbor, hail Nantucket Moorings (508) 228-4472; or the Nantucket Boat Basin, (508) 325-1350; for a place to secure your vessel while you go ashore.
-The quaint, cobbled streets of downtown are flanked by shops and galleries, and don’t forgo a visit to the iconic Congdon’s Pharmacy, (508) 228-0020, for a throwback ice cream soda or milk shake.
-If you’re looking for a local spot to anchor an beach it for a while, a safe bet is Dioness Beach, just west of the harbor.
+Once inside Nantucket Harbor, hail Nantucket Moorings or the Nantucket Boat Basin for a place to secure your vessel while you go ashore.
+The quaint, cobbled streets of downtown are flanked by shops and galleries.
+If you’re looking for a local spot to anchor and beach it for a while, a safe bet is Dioness Beach, just west of the harbor.

 9. LAKE TASHMOO